mawenbao/niu-x2/README.md

 *  Collapsible monthly archives.
 *  Define your own dropdown menu, footer links or footer icons through pelican configuration with font-awesome icons.
 *  Category aliases, which should be useful when you set `USE_FOLDER_AS_CATEGORY` to `True`.
-*  Auto-generated copyright year range, which is actually from the year your first article to the year of your lastest one.
+*  Auto-generated copyright year range, which is actually from the year of your first article to the lastest.

 ## TODO